Claire-Lavigne/ClaireLavigne_12_08092021/README.md

 ### 2.2 Front End

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- The library [Recharts](https://recharts.org/en-US/api) was used to build charts.
+- API fetched with Axios.

+#### Scripts

 - `cd front`
 - `yarn`
 - `yarn start`
 - Run the app on new port to [view it in browser](http://localhost:3001/user/12)

-Other scripts :

 - `yarn test`
 - `yarn build`